projectg29/buggycarbdd_beta/README.md

 * Run the maven clean and build

 ### How to execute tests ###
-* Execute from editor (Ecliplse or IntelliJ)
+* Can execute from editor (Ecliplse or IntelliJ)
 * Can right click POM.XML and run as maven build
-* Can run from /BuggyCarsProjectsBDD/src/test/java/com/automation/runner/CucumberRunnerTest.java
+* Can run from runner class, /BuggyCarsProjectsBDD/src/test/java/com/automation/runner/CucumberRunnerTest.java

+### Cannot run the tests through feature file ###
-* Can execute from feature file - /BuggyCarsProjectsBDD/src/test/resources/Features/BuggyCarRatingSmokeTests.feature
+* Cannot execute from feature file.
+It is designed to avoid mulitple times opening the browser